 “The enjoyment of the highest attainabe standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition.” – World Health Organization

-With that said, if you found this helpful, please make sure to share this article with someone you know and love who may benefit from reading it!
+If you found this helpful, please feel free to share this article with someone you know and love!

 - Brody, Howard.
 “Pharmaceutical industry financial support for medical education: benefit, or undue influence?.”
 The Journal of law, medicine & ethics : a journal of the American Society of Law, Medicine & Ethics vol. 37,3 (2009): 451-60, 396. doi:10.1111/j.1748-720X.2009.00406.x

 - Maddux, Rachel E et al. “The effects of yoga on stress and psychological health among employees: an 8- and 16-week intervention study.”
 Anxiety, stress, and coping vol. 31,2 (2018): 121-134. doi:10.1080/10615806.2017.1405261